-- 3.1 Meetings shall be conducted at least four (4) times a year or more frequency as circumstances dictate. - 3.2 In order to form a quorum for the meeting, a majority of at least two (2) members present must be Independent Non-Executive Directors.
+- 3.1 Meetings shall be conducted at least four (4) times a year or more frequently as circumstances dictate. - 3.2 In order to form a quorum for the meeting, a majority of at least two (2) members present must be Independent Non-Executive Directors.
 In the absence of the Chairman, the members present shall elect a Chairman for the meeting from amongst the members present. - 3.3 The Company Secretary shall be appointed Secretary of the Committee.
-The Secretary with the concurrence of the Chairman, shall draw up an agenda, which shall be circulated together with the relevant supporting documentation, at least seven (7) days prior to each to each meeting to the members of the Committee.
-The minutes of each meeting shall be kept and distributed to members of the Committee and of the Board of Directors. - 3.4 The Committee may, as and when deemed necessary, invite other Board members and senior management members to attend the meeting.
+The Secretary with the concurrence of the Chairman, shall draw up an agenda, which shall be circulated together with the relevant supporting documentation, at least seven (7) days prior to each meeting to the members of the Committee.
+The minutes of each meeting shall be kept and distributed to members of the Committee and of the Board of Directors. - 3.4 The Committee may, as and when deemed necessary, invite other Board members and senior management members to attend the meeting. - 3.5 The Committee shall regulate the manner of proceedings of its meetings, having regard to normal conventions on such matter. - 3.6 The Committee shall meet at least twice a year with the external auditors without the presence of any executive director of the Board.